Electronic/fiber artwork by Phillip Stearns

 Her mother called and told me she thought Kai might try to contact me, and I...
 You have to understand, the whole system, the whole match system was at stake here.
 If she came to me with questions...

-He coughed again, this time a hacking cough that seemed to rattle in his ribs.
+He coughed again, this time a hacking cough rattling in his ribs.
 He spat into a small cloth and folded it into his pocket.

 I wonder now if I've done more harm than good.
 It worked so well, for so long, and I always slept easy, thinking I'd done the best thing.
 You don't know what it was like before, without the system.
 People—